Rob Patridgewww.robpatridge.com

 /Who Am I

-I’m pleased to be the General Counsel for Southern Oregon University.
-Inspiring curiosity and creativity, compelling critical thinking, fostering discovery and creating lives of purpose.
+I’m the General Counsel for Southern Oregon University where I oversee the Office of the General Counsel, Government Relations, Title IX, Risk Management, Compliance, and Internal Audit.
+At Southern Oregon University we are inspiring curiosity and creativity, compelling critical thinking, fostering discovery and creating lives of purpose.

 Previously, I was elected for three terms as an Oregon State Representative where I served in positions of Majority Whip, Chair of the Public Safety Sub-Committee of Ways and Means, and as Co-Chair of the Joint Legislative Committee on Information Management and Technology.
 I have also been the President of the Medford City Council and served as the General Counsel and District Director for U.S. Congressman Greg Walden.